Jacqueline Fernandez: Commercial success (2014–2018)

-Fernandez began 2016 with a role in Housefull 3 which is the third installment to the Housefull Series's.
+Fernandez began 2016 with a role in Housefull 3 which is the third instalment to the Housefull Series's.
 The ensemble comedy film paired her with Akshay Kumar as her love interest.
-The critic for Firstpost was disappointed with the picture and criticized Fernandez for her inclination towards a film, where she is treated as nothing more than a "visual attraction".
+The critic for Firstpost was disappointed with the picture and criticised Fernandez for her inclination towards a film, where she is treated as nothing more than a "visual attraction".
 Nevertheless, the film was a commercial success, grossing ₹1.88 billion worldwide.
 Her next film—the action adventure Dishoom—also grossed ₹1.2 billion worldwide at the box-office.
 Later that year, she served as a judge to the ninth season of the dance show Jhalak Dikhhla Jaa.

 In 2017, Fernandez appeared in Chandran Rutnam's English-Sri Lankan crime-thriller According to Matthew.
 The film was her maiden cinematic appearance in Sri Lankan cinema as well.
 The film was released in Sri Lanka on 7 April 2017 in CEL Theatres with the title Anuragini.
 Her next film was the action-comedy A Gentleman, with Siddharth Malhotra from the director duo Raj Nidimoru and Krishna D.K.
 The film was poorly received by critics and was a box-office flop.
 Later that year, she appeared in David Dhawan's comedy film Judwaa 2, opposite Varun Dhawan and Taapsee Pannu.
 It was a sequel to the 1997 comedy film Judwaa.
 The film proved to be a box-office success earning ₹2.26 billion worldwide.
 In 2018, she starred alongside Salman Khan in Race 3, the third addition to the Race Franchise.
 Race 3 was a box office success earning more than ₹3 billion worldwide despite mixed reviews.

+Career setbacks (2019–present)

-Fernandez is filming Tarun Mansukhani's next, Drive opposite Sushant Singh Rajput.
-She is set to star in the Netflix original film, Mrs. Serial Killer, directed by Shirish Kunder.
-She is also set to feature with Akshay Kumar for the fourth time in a gangster drama Bachchhan Paandey.
+In recent years, Fernandez's films have been critical failures.
+Fernandez has starred in Tarun Mansukhani's Drive opposite Sushant Singh Rajput.
+She also starred in the Netflix original film, Mrs. Serial Killer, directed by Shirish Kunder.
+She also featured with Akshay Kumar for the fourth time in a gangster drama Bachchhan Paandey.
+In 2022, she was featured in the Kannada film Vikrant Rona, which was received mixed to negative reviews from critics.

+In 2025, Fernandez appeared opposite Abhishek Bachchan in Housefull 5.
+The film was released in two versions, titled Housefull 5A and Housefull 5B, each featuring a different climax and murderer.
+Devesh Sharma stated that she adds to the "glamour quotient", but has nothing to do in the film.